• Skip to primary navigation

 As the WVA is basically only a pay-to on the DBA, we suggest putting the WVA NPI (1699092718) in boxes 33A only.
 The rendering/treating provider’s NPI goes in 24J and 32A.

-In situations where you would rebill for yourself you would also rebill for the WVA.
-For example, if your administration claim is denied for missing information such as lack of correct member ID or birthdate, you should re-submit the WVA claim at the same time you re-submit the administration claim so the WVA can receive payment.
+In situations where you would rebill for yourself you would also resubmit the DBA for the WVA.
+For example, if your administration claim is denied for missing information such as lack of correct member ID or birthdate, you should re-submit the WVA DBA at the same time you re-submit the administration claim so the WVA can receive payment.

 The DOH administration fee cap is found on Page 8, #6 of the DOH Provider Agreement: Enrollment Packet.
 This applies a $23.44 cap to all patients/parents (federal and state eligible) who may be paying the administration/office visit portion of the service “out of pocket”.